 A Benefit Analysis and Determination (FAR 7.103) is primarily used in DoD acquisition to choose between utilizing small business or not and is required by DoD Instruction 5000.02.
 The purpose is to determine the relative benefit to the government among two or more alternative procurement strategies.
-The analysis provides Program Managers (PM), the Milestone Decision Authority (MDA), Program Contracting Office (PCO) and others the necessary information to evaluate potential small business approaches.
-A Benefit Analysis and Determination is part of the Technology Development Strategy (TDS) or Acquisition Strategy (AS) and is required at Milestone B.
+The analysis provides Program Managers (PM), the Milestone Decision Authority (MDA), Program Contracting Office (PCO), and others the necessary information to evaluate potential small business approaches.
+A Benefit Analysis and Determination is part of the Acquisition Strategy (AS) and is required at Milestone B.

 Office of Small Business Benefit Analysis Guidebook